 Costs per unit for WY1 for Day Habilitation, Prevocational Services, Small Group Employment, Residential Habilitation, Extended Home Health, and Family Care Option are based off of the actual expenditures for the 17/19 biennium, the 19/21 projected budget and inflated by 3% for legislatively approved increases.
 For WY2 through WY5 the rates are inflated by 3% for legislatively approved increases.
 Prevocational Services, Small Group Employment, Independent Habilitation, and Individual Employment were new services as of 4/1/18 therefore no 372 data existed.
-For Day Habilitation and Residential Habilitation, with the addition of the new services utilizing 372 data would not have accounted for the movement of individuals with in services therefore the 17/19 expenditures and the budget projections for 19/21 biennium, as it reflected more accurately the utilization and cost of the services.
+For Day Habilitation and Residential Habilitation, with the addition of the new services utilizing 372 data would not have accounted for the movement of individuals with in services therefore the 17/19 expenditures along with projections for the 19/21 biennium were used.
+For the remaining services we used actual 17/19 expenditures and the budget projections for 19/21 biennium, as it reflected more accurately the utilization and cost of the services.
 Because this waiver year (April-March) is not in line with the State's fiscal year (July-June), the state did not include an inflationary increase for the first 3 months of WY 1 as providers did not receive an inflationary increase at the start of the State fiscal year.
 For WY2 through WY5 the inflationary increase is calculated for 9 months due to the State's fiscal year not aligning with the waiver year.